joaquinelio/litul-crud/README.md

   CRUD operations (with Ok/Cancel buttons when needed)  and DB search/show/navigation

 JUST the buttons.
 No form editions, No sql nor callback code here.
 That's on you, dev.

 These buttons have behaviour althougth.
-They show up, hidd, enable/disable themselves automatically depending on: panel status (idle, showing, editing) and the functions actually implemented by dev (search, create, update, remove, nav)
+They show up, hide, enable/disable themselves automatically depending on: panel status (idle, showing, editing) and the functions actually implemented by dev (search, create, update, remove, nav)